National Socialist Underground murders: Court proceedings

-Beate Zschäpe turned herself into police after setting fire to the apartment that she shared with Uwe Mundlos and Uwe Böhnhardt in Zwickau, Saxony.
+Beate Zschäpe turned herself in to the police after setting fire to the apartment that she shared with Uwe Mundlos and Uwe Böhnhardt in Zwickau, Saxony.
 At this time, a video began circulating amongst German media in which the cartoon character the Pink Panther linked all of the unsolved crimes to the neo-Nazi group Zschäpe, Mundlos, and Böhnhardt founded named the National Socialist Underground.
 The NSU murder trial began on 6 May 2013.
-On 13 November 2017 the trial concluded its evidence and examination phase and moved on to the closing statements phase.
+On 13 November 2017, the trial concluded its evidence and examination phase and moved on to the closing statements phase.
 It ended on 11 July 2018 in a verdict of Guilty.
 On trial were: